Updated April 2026

 3

-If your venue provides liability cover or your contents insurance covers the ring, you may not need to duplicate those sections.
+If your venue provides its own public liability or your contents insurance already covers the ring, there may be no need to duplicate those sections.

 4

-Your home contents, travel, or credit card insurance may already cover some wedding-related risks like ring loss or travel disruption.
+Your home contents, travel or credit card insurance may already cover some wedding-related risks such as ring loss or travel disruption.

 5